jina-ai/jina/docs/chapters/flow/index.md

   pretrained_model_name_or_path: distilbert-base-cased
   max_length: 96
 ```

-This way a single document contains `N` different `chunks` that are later independently encoded by a downstream `encoder`.
-This will allow `jina` to query the index with a `short` sentence as input, where similarity search can be applied to find the most
-common chunks.
-This way the same document can be retrieved based on different parts of it.
+This way a single document contains `N` different Chunks that are later independently encoded by a downstream encoder.
+This lets Jina query the index using a short sentence as input, where similarity search can be applied to find the most common Chunks.
+This way the same Document can be retrieved based on searching different parts of it.

-For instance:
-A text document containing 3 sentences can be decomposed in 3 chunks:
+For instance, a text document containing 3 sentences can be decomposed into 3 Chunks:

 `Someone is waiting at the bus stop.
 John looks surprised, his face seems familiar` ->
 [`Someone is waiting at the bus stop`, `John looks surprised`, `his face seems familiar`]

-This will allow the document to be retrieved by different `input` sentences that will match any of these 3 parts.
-For instance, these 3 different inputs could lead to the extraction of the same document by targetting 3 different chunks:
+This allows the Document to be retrieved from different `input` sentences that match any of these three parts.
+For instance, these 3 different inputs could lead to the extraction of the same document by targeting 3 different Chunks:

 - A standing guy -> Someone is waiting at the bus stop.
 - He is amazed` -> John looks surprised.
 - a similar look -> his face seems familiar.

-- Indexers at different depth levels:
+## Indexers at Different Depth Levels

-In a configuration like the described under `Text document segmentation`, there is the need to have different levels of indexing.
-The system needs to keep the data related to the `chunks` as well as the information of the `original documents`.
-This
-way, the actual search can be performed at the `chunk` level following the `CompoundIndexer` pattern.
-Then the `document` indexer
-works as a final step to be able to extract the actual `documents` expected by the user.
+In a configuration like the one for *Text Document Segmentation*, we need different levels of indexing.
+The system needs to keep the data related to the Chunks as well as the information of the original documents.
+This way, the actual search can be performed at the Chunk level following the `CompoundIndexer` pattern.
+Then the Document indexer works as a final step to be able to extract the actual Documents expected by the user.
 To implement this strategy, two common structures appear in `index` and `query`.
-In an `index` flow, these two indexers would work
-in parallel.
-While the `chunk indexer` would get messages from an `encoder`, the `doc indexer` can get the documents even from
+In an `index` flow, these two indexers work in parallel.
+While the `chunk indexer` gets messages from an `encoder`, the `doc indexer` can get the documents even from the `gateway`.
-the `gateway`.

 ```yaml
 !Flow